 The most strict.
 Participants in this category are limited to consuming products that can be grown, caught or raised within two hundred miles.
 Imagine yourself a Native American Indian limited to only the foods that were available from the region.

-Though much like these hunter/gatherers of pre Columbian days, the ultrastrict followers of this contest will find it much easier to “gather” foods in 2014.
-With the availablility of a much greater variety of many fruits and vegetables and seafood, meats and cheeses, this level, though difficult, is definitely doable.
+Though much like these hunter/gatherers of pre-Columbian days, the Ultrastrict followers of this contest will find it much easier to “gather” foods in 2014.
+With the availability of a much greater variety of many fruits and vegetables and seafood, meats and cheeses, this level, though difficult, is definitely doable.